codingfanatic/react-tutorials/README.md

 >Removing the parent flex prevents the child components from rendering since it won't have any dimensions

 >Changing the parent height causes child components to render inside an area defined by the size of the parent

+Flexbox

+>Flexbox is designed to display consistent layouts on different sized screens

+>flexDirection determines the primary axis of a layout

+>FlexDirections organize child components vertically (column) by default.
+Row organizes them horizontally.